Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/image_database.md

 ## What are Collections

 Collections provide a way to organize your images.
-Add work similarly to folders.
+They function similarly to folders.

 Collections can store both images and other collections.

 :::tip

-Images can be stored in multiple collections
+Unlike the way normal folders work, Images can be stored in multiple collections at the same time, all referencing the same Image.

 :::

 ## Adding Images

-To add an image click on the add button in the bottom right hand corner and select the **Image** option or right click and select the Add Image option
+To add an image, click on the add button in the bottom right hand corner and select the **Image** option, or right click and select the Add Image option.

-If you are in a collection this will open up the Image Picker Dialog, which will allow you to add existing images from the Image Database or new images from your computer
+If you are in a collection this will open up the Image Picker Dialog, which will allow you to add existing images from the Image Database, or new images from your computer.

 ![Reorder Image Dialog](../../static/img/views_and_screens/image_database/add_image_general.gif)

-If you are not in a collection this will open up a file dialog allowing you to add new images from your computer.
+If you are not in a collection, this will open up a file dialog allowing you to add new images from your computer.

 ![Reorder Image Dialog](../../static/img/views_and_screens/image_database/add_image_collection.gif)

 ## Adding Collections

-To add a collection click on the add button in the bottom right hand corner and select the Collection option or right click and select the **Add Collection** option
+To add a collection, click on the add button in the bottom right hand corner and select the Collection option or right click and select the **Add Collection** option.

 This will popup a dialog asking for the collection name.
 Enter the name and click done.